Abla25/SurfBeacon/README.md

 ### 🌊 Tab 1: WAVES (Dashboard)

-  * **Spot Manager:** Add new spots using a built-in database of 3,000+ locations or manual GPS coordinates.
+  * **Spot Manager:** Add new spots using an interactive Map Picker.
+Search for any location worldwide, pin it visually on the map, and the system automatically validates if the selected coordinates are in the ocean.
   * **Thresholds:** Set the "Min Score" (to trigger the lamp) and "Epic Score" (to trigger notifications).
   * **Pro Config:** A visual compass interface to select swell windows and wind directions.